 Mediabank uses workflows to optimize back- and front-end services.

-The back-end services run 24/7 without human intervening keeping the systems services optimized, while the front-end services are triggered by workflows activated by the users.
-The workflows are the hearth of Mediabank securing that every operation runs smoothly.
+The back-end services run 24/7 without humans intervening, keeping the systems services optimized, while workflows activated by the users trigger the front-end services.
+The workflows are the hearth of Mediabank, securing that every operation runs smoothly.
 The benefits are many:

 - Handles repeatable patterns of activity